PhD in Science Studies

 If you are interested in going on to do a PhD in Science Studies, this would be the ideal MA for you.
 For further informaiton on fees and funding and the application go to the Department of Sociology’s MA Social Research page and follow the links.

-Visiting MA and PhD students
+Visiting PhD students and Researchers

-We also warmly welcome students wishing to visit the Centre.
+We also warmly welcome PhD students and researchers wishing to visit the Centre.
 You can spend anything from one month to one year or more with us.
-If you wish to apply to the SOCRATES and ERASMUS exchange programmes, please visit Lancaster’s study abroad pages.
+We encourage you to discuss this possibility informally with a staff member, as administrative details frequently change.

 By continuing to use the site, you agree to the use of cookies. more information